Why subscribe?

 Who is this for?

-This newsletter aims to draw attention to a ~sea~ of issues, from ocean acidification to deep water formation (it will also be an attempt to make as many new marine science-related puns as possible, though I will try to reign in my silliness).
-I believe the best way to demonstrate knowledge is to teach others, and I aim to lead scientists & non-scientists alike on a journey of marine discovery.
-The writing here will be based on scientific studies, policy publications, and news articles, which I will read and summarize as simply as possible.
+This newsletter aims to draw attention to a ~sea~ of issues, from ocean acidification to deep water formation.
+I believe the best way to demonstrate knowledge is to teach others, and I aim to lead scientists and non-scientists alike on a journey of marine discovery.
+As mentioned above, the writing here will be based on scientific studies, policy publications, and news articles, which I will read and summarize as simply as possible.
 My goal is that anyone with even the most casual interest in the ocean will walk away with new knowledge.

 Join the crew!